clulab/kbquery/README.md

 By default, the `KBLoader` program expects its `Bioresources` input KB files to be located in a subdirectory of the startup directory named `KBs`. (__Note:__ the subdirectory `KBs` can simply be a symbolic link to the `Bioresources` directory `bioresources/src/main/resources/org/clulab/reach/kb`).

 The name of the created database is, by default, `kbqdb`.
 The `KBLoader` and database parameters can be changed in the `application.conf` configuration file.

-**NOTE:** If you choose to re-run KBLoader to reload the database, **all existing tables and contents will be deleted**.
+**NOTE:** If you choose to re-run `KBLoader` to reload the database, **all existing tables and contents will be deleted**.

+### Saving the Database

-Once the MySQL database has been loaded, it can be dumped and reloaded very quickly using the MySQL Dump utility.
+Once the MySQL database has been loaded, it can be backedup, moved to another MySQL server, and/or reloaded very quickly using the MySQL Dump utility.
 A utility shell script to dump the `kbqdb` database is located in the `kbquery/src/main/resources/sql` subdirectory.
 This directory also contains an SQL script to initially create the `kbqdb` database and its dedicated user.

-**NOTE:** As, configured, the project database user has no real security and this server should not be exposed on a public port or in an unsafe environment.
+**NOTE:** As, configured, the project's database user has no real security and **this server should not be exposed on a public port or in an unsafe environment**.

 ## Licenses